 Defer capital gains taxes by reinvesting through a 1031 exchange.

-Find your county assessor's office, forms, and deadlines across Southern California.
+Find your county assessor's office, forms, and deadlines across Brea, Whittier, La Habra, and greater Southern California.

 Authoritative resources built on California law, county assessor requirements, and real estate best practices.
 Each guide follows a 3-layer approach: quick overview, your path, and deep detail.